Using the WatchApp

 The main interface of the WatchApp

 the main interface of the app shows a list of all the walks it knows about.
-It should contain exactly the same walks as the linked iPone.
+It should list exactly the same walks as the linked iPone.
 The list is ordered closest walks first.
 If your watch does not have a GPS fix (yet), the distancefield shows “=> 100 km” and its color will be red instead of green.
 The red color is also used for walks further than 30 km away.
-You have to move closer to start them on your watch.
+You have to move closer to the start of these walk in order to open the details on your watch.

-For every walk, this interface shows
+For every walk, this table shows

 • Its name